anjali142507/MyProjects/README.md

 - 👋 Hi, I’m Anjali
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...Java programming language
-- 💞️ I’m looking to collaborate on ...Github
-- 📫 How to reach me ...On Instagram
+- 📫 How to reach me ...DM me on Instagram - @anjalii.14

 <!---
 anjali142507/anjali142507 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.